gbdk-2020/gbdk-2020/docs/pages/docs_index.md

 # Historical Info and Links

+Original work on GBDK (pre-2020) was by:

+Pascal Felber, Lars Malmborg, Michael Hope (and others)

-The following is from the original GBDK documentation.
+The following is from the original GBDK documentation:

 Thanks to quang for many of the comments to the gb functions.
 Some of the comments are ripped directly from the Linux Programmers